Upper Eyelid Surgery – Blepharoplasty

 The final results are usually seen two to three months after the surgery has been performed.
 For the incision to heal it usually takes a couple of months, and most of the visual swelling is usually gone in approximately one month.

-When you come for your complimentary consultation we will go over your concerns and provide a quote for the surgery cost.
+When you come for your consultation we will go over your concerns and provide a quote for the surgery cost.